deepyad/Equity_Deal_Research/Documentation/Technical Proposal - Consolidated.md

 s_final = w_struct · s_struct + w_text · s_text  // w=[0.4, 0.6] initial
 ```
 - Compute structured similarity score $s_{struct}$ and text similarity score $s_{text}$, then combine them
-- $\alpha$ is tunable by context or analyst preference
+- Weights are tunable by context or analyst preference
 - Easy to reason about and can be changed per use case (e.g., screening may rely more on structure, deep dives more on text)

 **Context-Specific Heads:**